kl3mta3/XilftenBot/README.md

 <br/>
 <br/>
 <br/>
 Below is the guide for creating your discord bot if you dont have one.
-XilftenBots specificly needed permissions and Intents are provided within the guide I'd you need them.
+XilftenBots specificlly needed permissions and Intents are provided within the guide I'd you need them.
 But if you've gotten this far aleady you dont need to worry with it.
 <br/>
 <br/>